Trump Most Likely To Fire Jeff Sessions

 — Fox News (@FoxNews) May 20, 2018

-“The most of powerful prosecutor in the world, the man who holds the scales of justice in his hands, hides behind the coat tails of a Rod Rosenstein,” Pirro ranted.
+“The most powerful prosecutor in the world, the man who holds the scales of justice in his hands, hides behind the coat tails of a Rod Rosenstein,” Pirro ranted.
 “A man we never even heard of who is in fact behind all of Jeff Sessions’ decisions, who is, in fact, running our Department of Justice.”

 On the one-year Russian probe, Pirro said that the investigation has been staffed with the “singularly most-biased special counsel attorneys in American history.”